singatamilan77-cloud/Smart-Multi-Agent/README.md

-# Smart-Multi-Agent
-This project builds a multi-agent AI system to predict health risks from patient data and automatically generate medical reports in PDF, Word, Excel, and PPT formats.
-It combines machine learning, agent-based automation, and document generation for real-world healthcare decision support.
+This project implements a smart multi-agent AI system that predicts patient health risks using machine learning and automatically generates medical reports in PDF, Word, Excel, and PowerPoint formats, enabling efficient and intelligent healthcare decision support.